Safeguarding of Children and Vulnerable Adults

-It is important that we give people a greater understanding of the vital part honeybees play in the environment.
-Bedfordshire Beekeepers Association (Beds BKA) wants to encourage children and vulnerable people to enjoy involvement with the fascinating life of honeybees.
+Bedfordshire Beekeepers Association (Beds BKA), registered charity 1184466, wants to encourage children and vulnerable people to understand and enjoy involvement with honeybees.

-To support this approach, the elected Executive Committee of Beds BKA, acting as Trustees of the Association, commits to safeguarding and child protection through this policy, noting that the primary responsibility for a child’s supervision and safety must lie with a parent or guardian, or designated responsible adult.
+To support this approach, trustees of the Association commit to safeguarding and child protection through this policy, noting that the primary responsibility for a child’s supervision and safety must lie with a parent or guardian, or designated responsible adult.

-The policy is intended to inform members to enable the necessary protection of children and vulnerable adults from all types of abuse, whether perpetrated face-to-face or online.
+The policy is intended to inform members of measures to protect children and vulnerable adults from all tyes of abuse, whether perpetrated face-to-face or online.

 - when operating as independent individuals in beekeeping.